CodingWithJiro/freecodecamp-js-fortune-teller/README.md

 - Practiced more on `setTimeout()` method in JavaScript
 - Debugging interactive states and animation timing
 - Applied the one function one action rule
+- Downloaded a public API's `.json` file, edited it, and finally extracted its data

 ---